Artist-in-Residence program

 Fermilab is America’s national laboratory dedicated to particle physics research.
-To initiate and stimulate communication and interactions among scientists, artists and the public, the laboratory has created an artist-in-residence program and Guest Composer program.
+To initiate and stimulate communication and interactions among scientists, artists and the public, the laboratory has created an FRA Guest Artist program and FRA Guest Composer program.

-The Fermilab artist-in-residence will interact with scientists at the laboratory, learn about their research, and see how it connects to society.
+The FRA Guest Artist and Guest Composer will interact with scientists at the laboratory, learn about their research, and see how it connects to society.
 This information will then be used to create a body of work, leading to presentations to the community and possibly an exhibition of the artwork at Fermilab.
-The virtual residency begins January 1, 2024 ending in December 2024.
+The program begins January 1, 2024 ending in December 2024.

 Frequently asked questions